SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-lists-and-libraries.md

 You have multiple options to control whether the "modern" or "classic" library and list experience is used.

 ### Tenant level configuration
 If you want to completely disable the "modern" experience, it's best to use the tenant setting for this.
-Go to your tenant admin center (for example, contoso-admin.sharepoint.com), go to Settings, and select the "classic" experience:
+Go to your tenant admin center (for example, contoso-admin.sharepoint.com), go to Settings, and select the "classic" experience.

 *Figure 4.
 SharePoint lists and libraries experience settings in the SharePoint Admin UI*